 - 6-1/4 to 6-3/4 cups all-purpose flour

 - 1. In a large bowl, dissolve yeast in warm water.
 Add the sugar, salt, oil and 3 cups flour.
 Beat until smooth.
-Stir in enough remaining flour to form a soft dough.
+Stir in enough remaining flour, 1/2 cup at a time, to form a soft dough.

 - 3. Punch dough down.
 Turn onto a lightly floured surface; divide dough in half.
 Shape each into a loaf.
-Place in two greased 9-in. x 5-in. loaf pans.
-Cover and let rise until doubled, about 30-45 minutes.
+Place in two greased 9x5-in. loaf pans.
+Cover and let rise until doubled, 30-45 minutes.

 - 4. Bake at 375° for 30-35 minutes or until golden brown and bread sounds hollow when tapped.
 Remove from pans to wire racks to cool.

 1 slice: 102 calories, 1g fat (0 saturated fat), 0 cholesterol, 222mg sodium, 20g carbohydrate (1g sugars, 1g fiber), 3g protein.